SasySpanish/NOAA-GSOD-Global-Weather-Analysis-with-PySpark-on-Databricks/results/img/readme.md

 ### 8. Top 10 Countries by Average Temperature – Year by Year (2014–2024)

-Multi-panel horizontal bar charts (one per year) showing the **top 10 cities** ranked by annual mean temperature each year.
+Multi-panel horizontal bar charts (one per year) showing the **top 10 countries** ranked by annual mean temperature each year.

 Tropical cities from Nigeria, Jamaica, Indonesia, El Salvador, India, Egypt, Mexico, Brazil and Tanzania repeatedly occupy the top positions.
 Warmest annual averages frequently reach 28–32 °C in the leading cities.